 The Equality of Women and Men: The Experience of the Bahá’í Community of CanadaJanuary 05, 2016 — 10 mins

 by Deborah K. van den Hoonaard and Will C. van den Hoonaard.
 Douglas, New Brunswick: published by the authors, 2006.
-Available at US BDS. reviewed by Lynn Echevarria in Journal of Bahá’í Studies, vol. 16, no. 1-4 (2006)
+Reviewed by Lynn Echevarria in Journal of Bahá’í Studies, vol. 16, no. 1-4 (2006)

 What does the equality of women and men mean to the Canadian Bahá’í community?
 How is this principle being implemented?
 These were the questions on the mind of the authors when they responded to the unusual request of the National Spiritual Assembly of the Bahá’ís of Canada to find out where Bahá’ís stand on implementing equality.
 This book is a result of the project and represents the first empirical study of a Bahá’í group to be undertaken by one of the 175 Bahá’í national communities worldwide.